Updated March 31, 2019: Added SAO Season 3 hiatus confirmation. Added War of Underworld trailer and other details.

 As previously mentioned, creating a Moon Cradle movie makes sense, but another option would be to adapt Moon Cradle as a single-cour Sword Art Online Season 4.
 That would mean Unital Ring would be Sword Art Online Season 5.
 This option makes sense since it would fill in the long gap between the third season’s finale and the completion of Unital Ring.

 Sword Art Online: Unital Ring anime spoilers

-Note: This section of the article was written before the Sword Art Online Volume 21 release date and will be updated with more details once the book is released.
+Note: This section of the article was written shortly after the Sword Art Online Volume 21 release date and will be updated with more details once more books in the Unital Ring story is released.

 The year is 2026 and it has been half a year since the Ordinal Scale incident.
 Kirigaya Kazuto (real-life name of Kirito) was attacked by Johnny Black, a former member of the Laughing Coffin murder guild, at the end of June before Summer Break.
 Although Kirito spent years of virtual time in Underworld, he woke from his coma in the real world on August 1, 2026.

 After a long recovery, Kirito returned home and it’s now only ten days away from him becoming eighteen years old on October 7th.
 (Coincidentally, the Alicization anime premiered on Kirito’s birthday.)

 The prologue for SAO Volume 21 makes a big deal about highlighting the respective birthdays of Kirito and Asuna, as well as Kirito’s musings about how his life could have gone differently if his parents had not died in a car accident when he was a baby.
 Since his real name was Narusaka Kazuto before he was adopted, Kazuto comically believes he may have used the gamer character named Naruto instead of Kirito.